Documentation

 • Bear Market: A market trend where prices of securities are declining.

 • Bender: Bender is an AI chatbot that is trained on all things TradersPost.
 He can assist customers by answering simple or complex questions about how TradersPost works.
-You can DM him in Discord to ask questions.
+You can DM him in to ask questions.

 • Bid Price: The highest price at which a buyer is willing to buy a security.